-MEDICAL CONDITIONS AGGRÁVATED BY EXPOSURE: Persons with pre-existing impaired lung functions (asthma-like conditions).
+MEDICAL CONDITIONS AGGRAVATED BY EXPOSURE: Persons with pre-existing impaired lung functions (asthma-like conditions).
 Persons with a pacemaker should not go near welding and cutting operations until they have consulted their doctor and obtained information from the manufacturer of the device.
 Respirators are to be worn only after being medically cleared by your company-designated physician.

-EMERGENCY AND FÍRST AID PROCEDURES: Call for medical aid.
+EMERGENCY AND FIRST AID PROCEDURES: Call for medical aid.
 Employ first aid techniques recommended by the American Red Cross.
 If irritation or flash burns develop after exposure, consult a physician.

-CARCINOGENICITY: Chromium VI compounds, nickel compounds and silica (crystalline quartz) are classified as IARC Group 1 and NTP Group K carcinogens.
-Titanium dioxide compounds are classified as IARC Group 2B carcinogens.
-Chromium VI compounds, nickel compounds, silica (crystalline quartz) and welding fumes must be considered as carcinogens under OSHA (29 CFR 1910.1200).
+CARCINOGENICITY: Beryllium, chromium VI compounds and nickel compounds are classified as IARC Group 1 and NTP Group K carcinogens.
+Chromium VI compounds and welding fumes must be considered as carcinogens under OSHA (29 CFR 1910.1200).

-CALIFORNIA PROPOSITION 65: For Group B, C and D products: WARNING: This product contains or produces a chemical known to the State of California to cause cancer and birth defects (or other reproductive harm).
-(California Health & Safety Code Section 25249.5 et seq.)
-For Group A products: WARNING: This product, when used for welding or cutting, produces fumes or gases which contain chemicals known to the State of California to cause birth defects and, in some cases, cancer.
+CALIFORNIA PROPOSITION 65: WARNING: These products contain or produce a chemical known to the State of California to cause cancer and birth defects (or other reproductive harm).
 (California Health & Safety Code Section 25249.5 et seq.)